Powerlifting: Early history

-During the late 1950s, Hoffman's influence on Olympic lifting and his predominately Olympic-based magazine Strength and Health were beginning to come under increasing pressure from Joe Weider's organization.
+During the late 1950s, Hoffman's influence on Olympic lifting and his predominately Olympics-focused magazine Strength and Health were beginning to come under increasing pressure from Joe Weider's organization.
 In order to combat the growing influence of Weider, Hoffman started another magazine, Muscular Development, which would be focused more on bodybuilding and the fast-growing interest in odd lift competitions.
 The magazine's first editor was John Grimek.
-During the late 1950s and early 1960s, various odd lift events gradually developed into the specific lifts of the bench press, squat, and deadlift, and they were lifted in that order.
+During the late 1950s and early 1960s, various odd lift events gradually developed into the specific lifts of the bench press, squat, and deadlift, and were lifted in that order.
 Hoffman became more and more influential in the development of this new lifting sport and organized the Weightlifting Tournament of America in 1964, effectively the first USA National championships.
 In 1965, the first named USA National Championships were held.
 During the same period, lifting in Britain also had factions.
 In the late 1950s, because members of the ruling body (BAWLA, the British Amateur Weight Lifters' Association) were only interested in the development of Olympic lifting, a breakaway organization called the Society of Amateur Weightlifters had been formed to cater for the interests of lifters who were not particularly interested in Olympic lifting.

 Although at that time there were 42 recognized lifts, the "Strength Set" (biceps curl, bench press, and squat) soon became the standard competition lifts, and both organizations held Championships on these lifts (as well as on the Olympic lifts) until 1965.
-In 1966, the Society of Amateur Weightlifters rejoined BAWLA and, in order to fall into line with the American lifts, the biceps curl was dropped and replaced with the deadlift.
+In 1966, the Society of Amateur Weightlifters rejoined BAWLA.
+The bicep curl was replaced with the deadlift to fall in line with the American lifts.
 The first British Championship was held in 1966.
-During the late 1960s and at the beginning of the 1970s, various friendly international contests were held.
+During the late 1960s and at the beginning of the 1970s, various international contests were held.
 At the same time, in early November of each year and to commemorate Hoffman's birthday, a prestigious lifting contest was held.
 In 1971, it was decided to make this event the "World Weightlifting Championships".
-The event was held on the morning of 6 November 1971, in York, Pennsylvania.
-There was no such thing as teams and thus the event consisted of a large group of American lifters, four British lifters, and one lifter from the West Indies.
+The event was held at 10 AM on 6 November 1971, in York, Pennsylvania.
+Most of the athletes were American lifters, since teams were not formed yet.
+There were also four British athletes, and one athlete from Jamaica.
 All of the referees were American.
 Weights were in pounds.
 The lifting order was "rising bar", and the first lift was the bench press.
 There was no such thing as a bench shirt or squat suit, and various interpretations were held regarding the use and length of knee wraps and weightlifting belts.
 The IPF rules system did not exist yet, nor had world records been established.